HEXRD/hexrdgui-docs/docs/configuration/overlays.md

 ![Sample Layer Distortion Polar](img/sample_layer_distortion_polar.png)

-Note that the Tantalum powder lines are now straight instead of curved.
+Note that the green lines (Tantalum powder) are now straight instead of curved.
 The red lines (`gamma_Fe`) are transformed as well, and are almost straight (but not quite).